heinrichti/GitRewrite/README.md

 ```cmd
 GitRewrite C:/VCS/MyRepo -d file1 file2 file3
 ```
-Deleting should be pretty fast, in my tests it even outperformed the bfg repo cleaner by a factor of 2.
-It has no wildcard support yet.
+Deleting should be pretty fast, in my tests it even outperformed the bfg repo cleaner by at least factor of 2.
+Simple wildcards for the beginning and the end of the filename are supported, like &ast;.zip.
+It also lets you specify the complete path to the file instead of only a file name.
+For this the path has to be prefixed by a forward slash and the path seperator also is a forward slash: /path/to/file.txt

 Another useful feature is to remove empty commits.
 For this tool empty commits are defined as commits that have only a single parent and the same tree as their parent.